saikat495/socketdocs/docs/overview/overview.md

 The user can earn Buxx by actively interacting on Socket.
 The more the activity, the more you earn.

 ## Identity
+This is the profile details of an individual / community.
+This acts as the passport to enter any community / make any transaction on Socket.

 ## Communities
 A community is a set of people having common interests / values / goals.